Ayzurus/gdbc/README.md

 ## Usage

+Start by either building or downloading the pre-packaged version and adding it to the intended project.

 The addon will add an object called `BytecodeCompiler` which, when instantiated, will allow to compile a `GDScript` object or its source code directly into a `PackedByteArray` of bytecode.

 It is also possible to compress the binary tokens with zstd, just like in the exporting options, using the `compression` flag argument.